-For more information about the law, visit the DOR’s Digital Products Page and their FAQ on the bill.
+For more information about the law, visit the DOR’s Digital Products Page.

 3) For purposes of this section, “general public,” means all persons and not limited or restricted to a particular class of persons, except that the general public includes:

 (a) A class of persons that is defined as all persons residing or owning property within the boundaries of a state, political subdivision of a state, or a municipal corporation; and

 (b) With respect to libraries, authorized library patrons.

 Previously, in 2001, the Department of Revenue clarified that vendors should not charge sales tax for online databases licensed to Washington libraries.
 In 2006, SDL staff met with Dept. of Revenue staff to confirm and update details of the original ruling.
 On each occasion, the DOR provided written letters confirming the opnions that were issued.
 Copies of those letters are provided below:

 Department of Revenue, Taxpayer Services Division

 It would appear, however, that this new law supersedes these previous opinions.
 Given the broad definition provided for what constitutes a digital good or service, as quoted above, it would seem that the new law covers a wide range of digital products and services purchased by libraries, including, but not necessarily limited to: